Porsche 956 (1982-1983), 956 B (1984)

 Porsche makes the 956 available for customer teams for 1983.
 While the factory team cars had chassis numbers in the form of 9560xx, the customer cars had 9561xx for 1983 and 956B1xx for 1984 cars.

-A day before the 1983 Nürburgring 1000 km race, on May 28, Stefan Bellof drove at record speed in the qualification covering the 20.8 km Nordschleife in only 6:11,13.
+A day before the 1983 Nürburgring 1000 km race, on May 28, Stefan Bellof drove at record speed in the qualification covering the 20.832 km Nordschleife in only 6:11,13.
+This translates to 125 mph/202 km/h average speed.
 A record to break for the future drivers in their future machines.

 Like the year before, tobacco sponsored Porsche factory team entered three 956 for the 1983 Le Mans 24H.
 In addition to the factory cars, private ones were entered with the total of eleven 956.